oxmc/ObsidianOS/docs/README.md

-# UwUBot
+# mcpiworlds
-this is the github page for the UwUBot discord bot website.
+this is the github page for the mcpiworlds website.